FeatherAndScale/Scale-Storage/README.md

 Scale-Storage
 =============

-Azure Table, Queue and Blob Storage wrappers.
+Azure Table and Queue Storage wrappers for .NET.